cjpatton/store/README.md

 This downloads this repository and puts it in `go/src/github.com/cjpatton/store`.

-Next, the core data structures are implemented in C. (Naviagte to `go/src/github.com/cjpatton/store/c/`.)
+Next, the core data structures are implemented in C. (Navigate to `go/src/github.com/cjpatton/store/c/`.)
 The `Makefile` compiles a shared object for which the Go code has bindings.
 They depend on OpenSSL, so you'll need to install this library in advance.
 On Ubuntu: